shaishap/private_kube/README.md

 # private_kube

+This project is designed to address a need to depoy an instance of a private kubernetes cluster, with a complementing private registry cluster, using terraform.

 **Prerequisites and one-time setups**
 * All configuration is set against westeurope (hard-coded), as it is the closest DC.
 * Initial storage account was created manually.
 It did not include infrastructure encryption.
 For improved security, it’s better to include it, and using either Microsoft managed keys, or a private key from a customer managed key vault.
 It can be included in the deployment, and managed on a per project level.